Get all the latest data for Cabo San Lucas

 Which neighborhoods have the fastest rising property prices in Cabo San Lucas as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Cabo San Lucas are El Tezal, Pedregal, and the Cabo Bello/Misiones del Cabo corridor, all of which combine lifestyle appeal with relative scarcity of prime inventory.
+As of 2026, the three fastest-rising property areas in Cabo San Lucas are El Tezal, Pedregal, and the Diamante and Pacific-side area.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Cabo San Lucas.